 Communicative and skills oriented treatment of topics with use of group discussion, case studies, presentations, writing workshops, listening exercises, and pair work to encourage active use of language, and provide opportunities for ongoing feedback.

 Textbook, use of online learning platform such as www.moodle.tum.de, presentations, film viewings and audio practice.

 Handouts and selected extracts from published sources will be used in the course.
 Key literature will be advised by the teacher and/ or listed in the course description.

 Description of exams and course work

-Grades for an oral presentation (including a handout and visual aids) (25%), multiple drafts of two homework assignments to allow students to develop written skills by means of a process of drafting and revising texts (25% each assignment), and a final written examination (25%) contribute to the final course grade.
-Duration of the final examination: 60 minutes.
+Performance, testing the learning outcomes specified in the module description, is examined by a cumulative portfolio of competence and action-oriented tasks.
+Grades for an oral presentation (including a handout and visual aids, 25%), multiple drafts of two assignments to allow students to develop written skills by means of a process of drafting and revising texts (25% each assignment), and a final written examination (25%) contribute to the final course grade.

 As the course may be offered in various formats (online or classroom) the form and conditions of the final exam (with or without aids) will vary.
 Where audio or video is recorded, we observe the Basic Data Protection Regulation (DSGVO, Art.
 12 -21).